-Some IT pros say that even the most compelling virtualization cost savings on licenses won’t pay for the pain of ripping and replacing the VMware technology that has
+Some IT pros say that even the most compelling virtualization cost savings on licenses won’t pay for the pain of ripping and replacing the VMware technology that has become the heart of many data centers.

 More on hypervisor decisions